Privacy Policy

 Depending on whether you are a volunteer or a job applicant, we may collect the following personal information about you:

-• your qualifications and skills, past employment history, memberships of professional associations and details of referees;
+your qualifications and skills, past employment history, professional associations, professional registration and details of referees;

-• a police or working with children check which is required for some employee and volunteer positions.
+a police check which may be required for some roles and volunteer positions.

 Those we support